2021 Fall Flex/CAH Quality Network Newsletter

 Hospice is not a place but high-quality care that enables patients and families to focus on living as fully as possible despite a life-limiting illness.
 Palliative care and hospice programs provide pain management, symptom control, psychosocial support, and spiritual care to patients and their families when they are facing serious illness.
 These programs combine the highest level of quality medical care along with the emotional and spiritual support that families need most when facing a serious illness or nearing the end of life.

-CRH offers virtual training, mentoring, and resources to communities that expand North Dakota Rural Community-Based Palliative Care.
+CRH offers virtual training, mentoring, and resources to communities that expand North Dakota Rural Community-Based Palliative Care (no longer available online).
 CRH also offers timely, virtual Project ECHO sessions with CME that can be viewed on a person's own schedule, Organizing Palliative Care for Rural Populations TeleECHO.
 Portable medical orders, aware, education, and implementation (POLST) live sessions are held monthly.
-Register here.
+Register here (no longer available online).

 For more information, email Nancy Joyner, MS, CNS-BC, APRN, ACHPN® at nancy.joyner@UND.edu.